bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-2_1_1-ReturnToAbsalom.md

 ### Diamond

 Sell the noqual cocoons and security robot remains to Diamond along with some surplus gear.
+Also spend a lot of credits upgrading armor and gear.

+## Departure

+The maintenance actually took three days, but then the team loaded up all their gear and headed for Castrovel.